 Employment Outlook and Salary

-As of May 2015, the U.S. Bureau of Labor Statistics (BLS) reported that interior designers earned a median annual salary of $48,840.
-Job opportunities for interior designers are expected to increase by 4% from 2014 to 2024.
-This employment outlook is slower than average compared to other professions.
+As of May 2018, the U.S. Bureau of Labor Statistics (BLS) reported that interior designers earned a median annual salary of $53,370.
+Job opportunities for interior designers are expected to increase by 4% from 2018 to 2028.
+This employment outlook is as fast as average compared to other professions.

 Continuing Education Information